 Template IDs will take the following example format: ID2:SPIGIT_TEMPLATE_NAME1.
 Please do not include any colons or pipe characters in the template ID.

 Should you not have a template in place, the standard template will be used for any ideas that are being synced to Projectplace.
 Templates are not required to use the integration.

 Please note that if you delete a workspace template after the integration is set up, you must contact support to have this removed from the template selection dropdown.

 Once the integration is activated, any idea present within your Spigit instance can be synced with Projectplace, irrespective of its state or stage.
 This means that ideas can be synced with Projectplace at any stage of the idea lifecycle, opening up options for collaborative work management at any stage.

-In order to sync an idea, you must hold the super administrator role within your instance.
-The sync option will only appear for this role and cannot be opened up to other user roles.
+In order to sync an idea, you must hold the Super Administrator or Administrator role within your instance.
+The sync option will only appear for these two roles and cannot be opened up to other user roles.

 The Sync to Projectplace option is embedded within the control panel of each idea page and can be accessed by clicking the more toggle.

 The sync option is the initialization point for the data flow, and by clicking it, you will be presented with an option to select a template from which your workspace will be created.
 This list will always reflect the templates that have been registered within the integration configuration.
 If no templates are registered, the default will appear in the selection box.

 When making a selection in the drop down, clicking Sync will begin the data transfer process.
 You will also see a short message to confirm that your request has been logged, and a request has been sent to Projectplace.

 Idea Data Sync